jasoniharris/pi_temps/README.md

 ## Author: Jason Harris

-This repository contains the source code for processing sensor data from the DHT22 module
+This repository contains the source code for processing sensor data from the DHT22 module.

+Config stored in private S3 bucket.